sut-ai/notes/notebooks/adversarial_search_fall_2021/index.md

 </font>

 In previous lectures, we discussed situations in which we had only a single agent.
 We didn't consider other parameters affecting our environment but in this chapter, a new type of search called **Adversarial Search** is introduced.
 In adversarial search, we define our problem in a multi-agent context.
 For instance, while playing a game, our agent has to consider the other agent's moves (adversarial moves) to play in an efficient way.
 Even in some games we can define a winning stategy which means we can guarantee that in every state of our game, no matter how bad it is, our agent is able to win the game.
-To gather more information about the concept of adversarial search, visit <a href="https://www.techslang.com/definition/what-is-adversarial-search/">this link</a>.
+To gather more
+ormation about the concept of adversarial search, visit <a href="https://www.techslang.com/definition/what-is-adversarial-search/">this link</a>.

 ### <font size = 3 color=#FF7500>
 ### Game Theory Explanation and Deterministic Games